 Workers must be regarded as the weaker party in the employment relationship.
 It is necessary to prevent employers from being in a position to restrict their rights.

 »The court puts a stop to flat-rate work, and rightly so,” commented Annelie Buntenbach, board member of the German Trade Union Confederation DGB.
 “Flexibility will not suffer, on the contrary: Instead of with a punch clock, working hours can today be documented with smartphones and apps, after all.”

 She is absolutely correct.
 Just as working environments have transformed immensely, so has the recording of working hours, and the classic punch clock will definitely not make a great comeback because of this ruling.

-But with smart online tools like All Hours, our time and attendance solution, there is absolutely no good reason for employers to avoid keeping records of working hours, vacation days, and breaks.
+But with smart online clocking app like All Hours, our time and attendance solution, there is absolutely no good reason for employers to avoid keeping records of working hours, vacation days, and breaks.